hessler/udacity-fsnd-p4-design-a-game/README.md

 # Paper, Rock, Scissors Game API (Full Stack Nanodegree Project 4)

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-2. Configure and run the app with [GoogleAppEngineLauncher](https://cloud.google.com/appengine/downloads), and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer, unless it is set up on another port.
+2. Configure and run the app with [GoogleAppEngineLauncher](https://cloud.google.com/appengine/downloads), and ensure it's running by visiting the API Explorer - by default [localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer), unless it is set up on another port.
+3. If desired, you can visit the official [Rock, Paper, Scissors Game API app on Google App Engine](https://fsnd-design-a-game-129615.appspot.com/_ah/api/explorer)

 ## Game Description:
 **Rock, Paper, Scissors** is a simple zero-sum game where each player plays a Rock,